Stylback/home-server/README.md

             ^.+ 4\d\d \d\d\d - .+ \[Client <HOST>\] \[Length .+\] ".+" .+$
 ```

-> __NOTE__: This filter is overeager and might ban a user for legitimate usage, such as reloading a tab of a web UI.
+> __NOTE__: This filter is overeager and might ban a user for legitimate usage such as reloading a web UI.
 I will revisit this regex at a later date, if you want to try your hands on creating your own filter I recommend [regex101](https://regex101.com/).

 Save and exit.
-Lastly create a jail-file:
+Now create a jail-file:

 ```sh
 sudo nano /etc/fail2ban/jail.d/npm-docker.local